AmitSharma234/CRUD-PHP/README.md

 ## 🧠 What You Will Learn

 - PHP & MySQL integration
-- SQL basics (INSERT, SELECT, UPDATE, DELETE)
+- SQL basics (INSERT,SELECT,UPDATE, DELETE)
 - Form handling using PHP
 - GET and POST methods
 - Prepared statements